arek544/big-data-text-clusterization/README.md

 ## Goals

 Visualization and clusterization big amount of text documents.
-We'll use dump of Freebase [1] - base of a general-knowledge facts.
-Original Freebase [2] is designed as an open, community-curatedknowledge base with more than 40 million topics and over 2 billion facts.

-Processing will be done with the use of a multithreaded mapp reduce algorithm.
+We'll scrapp english books in txt format from Project Gutenberg web site, preprocess, vectorize and present them in spatial representation.
+Processing will be done with the use of a multithreade mapp reduce algorithm.

 ## To do:
 1. Preprocessing: